mrdoob/three.js/threejs/lessons/threejs-custom-buffergeometry.md

 `BufferGeometry` on the other hand uses *named* `BufferAttribute`s.
 Each `BufferAttribute` represents an array of one type of data: positions, normals, colors, and uv.
-Togther, the added `BufferAttribute`s represent *parallel arrays* of all the data for each vertex.
+Together, the added `BufferAttribute`s represent *parallel arrays* of all the data for each vertex.

 <div class="threejs_center"><img src="resources/threejs-attributes.svg" style="width: 700px"></div>